How to create your unique corporate identity

 First things first—before you start building your corporate design, you need to define who you/or your clients are, and what they do.

 You should know everything you can about your client/or your own business before getting started with the corporate identity.
-Download the form below to fill in before starting with a CI.
+See 30 questions to ask when designing a logo.

 2.3 Understand what makes the business unique